DefiLlama/fees-server/README.md

 # Fees and Revenue

+### Guide
+There is a guide for how to add a fee adapter listed [https://docs.llama.fi/list-your-project/how-to-add-a-fee-adapter](here).

 ### Cloning
 Clone this repo with `git clone --recursive`.
 If you have already cloned it use `git submodule update --init`